Perry Polnaszek, Executive Director

 After ten years of working with advertising agencies in Madison and Milwaukee, Wisconsin, he and Robert Boelter formed Boelter & Lincoln Marketing Communications from which he retired as CEO in 2007.
 Lincoln then operated Entertainment Network, a specialty television program informing tourism area visitors of available attractions and activities, until December of 2014.

 Lincoln has served as a board member of the Milwaukee Society of Communicating Arts and the CenStates Chapter of the Travel and Tourism Research Association of America.
 He is a past president of the Milwaukee Association of Advertising Agencies.

 John is a former board member of AdMission, a ministry which utilized mass media and social media messaging to spread the Good News.
 He currently serves on the Community Partnership Committee at Oakwood Church in Hartland, Wisconsin and is active in publicity and community outreach activities for the Touched Twice Lake Country free clinic hosted by Oakwood Church since 2010.
-He is father of 5 children and grandfather of 9 (praying for 3 more to make it a dozen).
+He is father of five children and grandfather of nine (praying for three more to make it a dozen).